alphagov/govuk_publishing_components/docs/real-user-metrics.md

 ### Getting the new code

 You will need to download the new script from [the SpeedCurve github repo](https://github.com/SpeedCurve-Metrics/lux.js).
-This is a private repo and you will need to request access.
-Matt Hobbs (head of frontend) is our point of contact for this.
-Once you have access it's worth turning on notifications for this repo in case the icinga alert fails.
+It's worth turning on notifications for this repo in case the icinga alert fails.

 The script is written in TypeScript so you will first need to `npm install` and `npm run build` to create a JavaScript version of the file (see repo README for details).